 Can I change my plan for the spring semester?

 When you select your plan, it will be for both fall and spring semesters.
 You may upgrade or downgrade to a dining plan with a greater or lesser number of meals and Dining Dollars (for example from Go 10 to Go 13, or from Go 13 to Go 10).
-There will be an opportunity at the beginning of the spring semester to upgrade or downgrade your dining plan.
+You have until January 20, 2020 to upgrade or downgrade your dining plan.

 FAQs: Dining plans for students living off campus